Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Method

-To avoid additional server--client communication or state, we need to find an adequate proxy for final model performance which is more tractable to predict from data available at the client.
+where $|\cdot|$ denotes bit sequence length and $\Delta_t^k$ is the quantization step size used by client $k$ in round $t$, chosen by a policy $\mathcal Q$.
+For such a policy to effectively operate on the client side without additional server--client communication or state, we need a proxy for final model performance that is tractable to predict from data available at the client.
 For this, we consider total distortion

 yielding the \emph{rate--distortion optimization} problem $\min D(\mathcal Q) \text{ s.t. } R(\mathcal Q) \le B$ \citep{CoTh06}.
-We verify empirically that in terms of varying $\Delta$, total distortion is a good proxy for model performance (Figure~\ref{so-acc-distortion}).
-This relationship holds across a number of tasks, see Appendix~\ref{appendix:distortion-acc}.
+We verify empirically that for varying $\Delta$, total distortion is a good proxy for model performance (Figure~\ref{so-acc-distortion}).
+This relationship holds across tasks (see Appendix~\ref{appendix:distortion-acc}).

-Alternatively to \eqref{eq:rate_accuracy}, we may place a hard limit on the distortion in order to keep model performance above an acceptable limit, while minimizing the rate.
-In both cases, the global optimum may be found by minimizing the Lagrangian,

-where $\lambda$ is the Lagrange parameter modifying either of the terms.
-In practice, $\lambda$ is often adjusted until the hard constraint in the objective is satisfied.
-This is a well-studied problem in lossy data compression \citep{CoTh06}, and due to the separability of both terms across updates, is reminiscent of the principle of Pareto efficiency, where $\mathcal Q$ represents a mode of resource allocation.
-Due to this separability, the optimal policy yielding quantization step sizes $\Delta_t^k = \mathcal Q(\lambda, u_t^k)$ can be found in a distributed way: while $\lambda$ is chosen centrally, each client solves the problem
+Alternatively to \eqref{eq:rate_accuracy}, we can place a limit on distortion while minimizing the rate.
+In either case, the global optimum may be found by minimizing the Lagrangian $L(\mathcal Q, \lambda) = R(\mathcal Q) + \lambda D(\mathcal Q)$, where $\lambda$ is the Lagrange multiplier.
+This is a well-studied approach in lossy data compression, and due to the separability of both terms across updates, is reminiscent of the principle of Pareto efficiency, where $\mathcal Q$ represents a mode of resource allocation.
+In practice, $\lambda$ is often simply adjusted until the objective's hard constraint is satisfied.
+Since the Lagrangian is separable across updates, the optimal policy yielding quantization step sizes $\Delta_t^k = \mathcal Q(\lambda, u_t^k)$ can be found in a distributed way: while $\lambda$ is chosen centrally, each client solves the problem

-However, this would place an unacceptable computational burden on the clients, which leads us to the following experiment.
+However, an exhaustive approach to this minimization can place an unacceptable computational burden on the clients, which leads us to the following experiment.

-\paragraph{Empirical Evaluation.} We perform a series of simulations, parameterized by $\lambda$, with each client in a given round voting on which quantization step size, from a range of options, minimizes their objective \eqref{eq:client_rd}.
-We observe that there is good agreement across clients and rounds for the optimal quantization step size for the given $\lambda$, i.e., $\Delta_t^k$ is largely independent of $u_t^k$, as illustrated in Figure~\ref{so-fedadam-vote}.
-Further, the optimal $\Delta_t^k$ for a given $\lambda$ is even consistent across different architectures, as demonstrated in additional figures included in Appendix~\ref{appendix:votes}.
-Figure~\ref{rd} illustrates that the choice of $\Delta$ yields the same $R$-$D$ operating point across tasks and optimizers.